|

 Can a family stay at a capsule hotel in Tokyo?

-While it is possible for families to stay in capsule hotels, it might not be the most practical option.
-Many capsule hotels in Tokyo do not allow children, and those that do often have age restrictions.
-Additionally, capsule hotels typically separate guests by gender, which can be inconvenient for families wanting to stay together.
-For a more comfortable and family-friendly experience, traditional hotels or serviced apartments are recommended.
+It is possible but rarely practical.
+Many capsule hotels do not allow children, and those that do often have age limits.
+They also typically separate guests by gender, which is awkward when a family wants to stay together.
+For families, traditional hotels or serviced apartments are the sensible choice.